DarrenAbramson/CitationNeeded/README.md

 # CitationNeeded

+A completed run of `Analysis.rmd` can be found  [http://darrenabramson.github.io/CitationNeeded/Analysis.html](here).
+The results show pretty clearly that unless some coordinated top-down plan is initiated, `citation needed` tagged edits tend to just remain in Wikipedia.
+I'm not sure this is a bad thing.

 The purpose of this code is to provide an example of a behavioral analysis of Wikipedia.
 The intended application is for providing empirical justification for a controversial epistemological category.

 You'll need `bzip2.jar` and `wikixmlj-r43.jar` extracted to where you compile.